mister-raindrop/mister-raindrop.github.io/_posts/programming/2016-06-19-day2-100daysofcode.md

 has helped.
 So I decided to go back, re-read the entire thing, finish the exercises and follow the extra resources in the end of the chapter on Lambda Calculus.

-There were three, in increasing order of difficulty:
+There were three, in increasing order of difficulty

 * http://www.inf.fu-berlin.de/lehre/WS03/alpi/lambda.pdf
 * http://www.cse.chalmers.se/research/group/logic/TypesSS05/Extra/geuvers.pdf
 * http://www.paultaylor.eu/stable/prot.pdf